What Are the Odds? The Earth's Improbable Journey Through Time

 Myllokummingia

 Today, we have reminders of the Cambrian era, one of which is called a lamprey.
-It is so primitive that it has no mouth.
+It is so primitive that it appears absent of basic features such as eyes and ears.
 They kind of have the attractive look of a fat water hose with a circular mouth full of teeth.
+These animals live in just two places, the Great Lakes of North America and in the cold lakes of Scotland.
+They are terrifying to look at and even more terrifying if you are to be attacked by one.
+And yet it happens with more frequency than we really hear about.
+They are an ancient species that has somehow defied the odds and survived.
 The first vertebrates seemed to have the same kind of mouth.
 But over time they would change by developing more complex and efficient use of eating machinery.

 Fish which have cartilage for backbones also had developed the jaw.
 It was great for eating food but it was still a matter of finding it.
 In addition, 410 Million years ago, the first fins have been developed.
 The pelvic fins helped to provide movement for their hunting ability.
 Every underwater environment today begins here.